Rockin-in-a-free-world/Rocking/solana-wallet-app/user-dashboard/docs/TUTORIAL.md

 - Public keys (your wallet address)
 - Multiple accounts (account index 0, 1, 2, etc.)

-**Example:** `abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon about`
+**Example:** `abandon sink seal abandon abandon abandon abandon abandon abandon abandon abandon about`

 ### Public Key (Address)
 Your **wallet address** - like a bank account number.
 Anyone can send SOL to this address.
 It's derived from your seed phrase but cannot be reversed to get your seed phrase.